Ciaxur/2D-CoordinateSystem.ts/README.md

 - **reset**
     - Resets the Data that is on the Coordinate System (Removes all vectors)

+- **clearVectors**
+    - Resets the Vector Data that is on the Coordinate System

+- **clearPoints**
+    - Resets the Points Data that is on the Coordinate System

+- **clearPolynomials**
+    - Resets the Polynomial Data that is on the Coordinate System

 - **drawProjectionMatrix**
     - Draws an Estimate (for simple Projection Matricies) onto the Coordinate System
     - **`mat`** - The Projection Matrix Object (Has to be a Valid One | Will be validated anyway)